cybertraining-dsc/fa20-523-315/project/project.md

-# Project on Gesture recognition and machine learning
+# Report on Gesture recognition and machine learning

 - [ ] does no follow our template
 - [ ] overwrote our. template